"Dirty cooking" leads to climate change, but you can help

 Given the sheer volume of pollution produced globally by people without clean cooking options, what happens on the other side of the globe can and will have an impact on us all.

-Carbon emissions produced by cook stoves are contributing to climate change, which is affecting our environment and our health.
-The Clean Cooking Alliance states that household air pollution is responsible for 16% of all global air pollution, with cook stove emissions greatly contributing to those HAP numbers.
+Carbon emissions from cook stoves contribute to climate change, affecting our environment and our health.
+The Clean Cooking Alliance states that household air pollution accounts for 16% of global air pollution, with cookstove emissions contributing significantly to those HAP levels.

-Air pollution, consisting of particulate matter like smoke and smog, and ground level ozone gas, is directly contributing to climate change, which directly corresponds to increases in asthma, lung and cardiovascular diseases, and higher infant mortality rates right here in America.
+Air pollution, consisting of particulate matter like smoke and smog, and ground level ozone gas, is directly contributing to climate change, which corresponds to increases in asthma, lung, and cardiovascular diseases, and higher infant mortality rates right here in America.

 Climate change is also lengthening our pollen (and therefore allergy) seasons, wreaking havoc on our health and productivity.